Green Bean Soup Benefits: The Traditional Singapore Way

 Why Rock Sugar Matters

-The Role of Pandan
+The Pandan Factor

-No Singaporean grandmother's green bean soup is complete without pandan (screwpine) leaves.
-The long, bright green leaves are tied into a loose knot — so they can be retrieved easily — and dropped into the pot early in the cooking process.
+No grandmother's green bean soup is complete without pandan.
+The long, bright green leaves are tied into a loose knot — so they can be fished out later — and dropped into the pot early.

-Here is where the full picture comes together.
+This is where the full picture comes together.

-Sweet potato balls served in green bean soup is not a random combination.
+Sweet potato balls in green bean soup is not a random combination.
 It is a thoughtful pairing that works on multiple levels.

 Making It the Old Way